wickworks/witchdice/README.md

   - make the design more explicit -- OR -- add some tutorial

 ##### FEATURES ######
+- "calculate average damage" for a roll instead of having to click through it

 - recent-monsters list behaves oddly when the recent queue is filled all up.
 - it also apparently acts differently between hitting backspace and pressing the X